Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ## 2023

-### Developing high performance black soldier fly breeds for insects-as-feed sector
+### Developing high-performance black soldier fly breeds for the insects-as-feed sector

 **Summary**:
-The rising demand for livestock and aquaculture protein necessitates sustainable alternatives to soy and fishmeal, with the black soldier fly emerging as a key solution.
-This project aims to develop a breeding program and tools to enhance the genetics and production efficiency of black soldier fly, supporting the growing number of global producers.
+Livestock and aquaculture systems need alternatives to soy and fishmeal, positioning the black soldier fly as a scalable protein source.
+This work establishes a breeding programme, genetic tools, and decision dashboards that improve the fly’s productivity and resilience for a fast-growing global producer base.

 <br>

 ### A hierarchical approach for evaluating athlete performance

 **Summary**:
-The hierarchical approach for evaluating athlete performance utilizes mixed-effects regression models and principal component analysis to create the ON score, a comprehensive metric that captures an athlete’s overall contribution to their team.
-This method, validated on NBA data, offers a reliable and efficient tool for coaches and managers to assess and compare athlete performance across seasons and games, enhancing decision-making in sports analytics by providing deeper insights into individual and team dynamics.
+We combined mixed-effects regression and principal component analysis to build the ON score—a holistic indicator of an athlete’s contribution to team performance.
+Validated on NBA tracking data, the framework helps coaches and analysts compare athletes across games and seasons and understand the drivers of their impact.

 **Publications**: